tabbassidaloii/the-fair-cookbook/docs/content/ingredients/ingredient-description-fastq-spec.md

 ## Abstract

-The FASTQ format is a popular format for storing sequences (i.e. letters representing nucleotides in a piece of DNA) and their corresponding quality scores.
+The FASTQ format is a popular format for storing nucleic acid sequences (i.e.  the IUPAC single letter codes representing nucleotides in a piece of DNA or RNA) and their corresponding quality scores.
 FASTQ is a text-based data format with weak specification.
 This ingredient description will exemplify how a FASTQ file can look like, what variants=dialects are commonly found, and will list some sources for weak=pseudo specifications of this important de facto standard file format.

 ___

 ## What is FASTQ used for?

-The FASTQ format is a popular format for storing sequences (i.e. letters representing nucleotides in a piece of DNA) and their corresponding quality scores.
+The FASTQ format is a popular format for storing sequences (i.e. the IUPAC single letter codes representing nucleotides in a piece of DNA or RNA) and their corresponding quality scores.
 It is used in most genomics research projects, and is a format of choice e.g. for EMBL-EBI's ENA (European Nucleotide Archive) [https://ena-docs.readthedocs.io/en/latest/faq/archive-generated-files.html?highlight=fastq#fastq-file-format], or for NCBI's SRA (Sequencing Read Archive) [https://www.ncbi.nlm.nih.gov/sra/docs/submitformats/#fastq-files].
 It also sits in trillions of files on individual researcher's hard disks / drives, in academia as well as in the industry.

-The FASTQ format transports not only the sequence as determined by the sequencing machine, but also the quality (=trustworthiness) of each letter.
+The FASTQ format includes not only the sequence as determined by the sequencing machine, but also the quality (=trustworthiness) of each NA letter.

 For more information on the FASTQ format, the authors recommend the wikipedia article as a start: <https://en.wikipedia.org/wiki/FASTQ_format>